AlacrisIO/legicash-facts/src/endpoints/endpoints.md

   If the thread has completed for a deposit or withdrawal, the result is a JSON record:

     { "user_account_state" : account_state,
+      "side_chain_tx_revision" : integer,
       "main_chain_confirmation" : main_chain_confirmation
     }

-  where the transaction hash identifies the transaction on the main chain.
+  where "side\_chain\_tx\_revision" is a sequence number for the request confirmed by the side chain facilitator, and "main\_chain\_confirmation" has the details of the transaction in a block on the main chain.